(Ignore the incongruous photo of office politics – I could provide them another)

 It is still there, the mossy tree.
 You can climb it.

-I expect they shot the scene where John is learning Morse Code in bed before my scene.
-Simon West had to be made very brown indeed, the Make-up Designer dabbing away with a tiny sponge, for the uneasy sequence, much later in the story, when he came to explain himself to his mother.
-This was shot with Virginia McKenna sitting at a writing desk in the square bay window, with the view of Coniston Water beyond.
-I sat there myself when I was making Swallow’s flag.
+They may have shot the scene where Captain John is learning Morse Code in the same room.
+Simon West then had to be made very brown indeed, the Make-up Designer dabbing away with a tiny sponge.
+This was for the uneasy sequence, much later in the story, when he returned to Holly Howe to explain himself to his mother.
+This was shot with Virginia McKenna writing letters at a desk in the square bay window, with the view of Coniston Water beyond.
+I had used it when stitching Swallow’s flag in the scene recorded the day before.

 In the early ’70s most people had long hair.
 Ours had to be cut and bobbed to match the 1929 hair styles in Arthur Ransome’s well-known illustrations.
 I wrote in my diary that, ‘Sten went first and came out looking much older with all his locks cut off!